adgress/PythonFramework/README.md

 pip install boto
 pip install dccp

+NOTE: I had trouble using the latest version of mpi4py on Linux.
+See step (3) below.

 NOTE: I tried updated scipy, numpy, cvxpy but got errors about not having blas/lapack.
 I worked on this but was unable to get it working

 Install MPI: https://www.microsoft.com/en-us/download/confirmation.aspx?id=47259 (Path should be updated automatically)